The Haunting Hour: The Series

 On July 9, 2012, it was announced that R. L. Stine's The Haunting Hour was one of four original series from The Hub that won the CINE Golden Eagle Award for high quality production and storytelling.

-The series received critical acclaim throughout its run and is considered to be the best children's horror anthology show as well as one of the best horror anthologies in general with praise given to the acting (from both the child and adult actors), production value, dark tone, direction, storytelling, gothic atmosphere and style, scares and effects.

 On December 8, 2014, it was confirmed by Stine via Twitter that Discovery Family cancelled the show after its run of four seasons.

 Production

-Prior to the broadcast of the series, series creator R. L. Stine reported via Twitter saying The Haunting Hour: The Series was similar to his previous series Goosebumps.
-The series was filmed in Vancouver, British Columbia, Canada.
+Prior to the broadcast of the series, series creator R.L.
+Stine reported via Twitter saying The Haunting Hour: The Series was similar to his previous series Goosebumps.
+The series was filmed in Vancouver, British Columbia.

+In Canada, the show aired on Teletoon from 2011–2014 when the show was moved to YTV, which aired reruns until 2017.

 Premise

 Like Goosebumps, every episode features a different cast in a scary situation that would involve ghosts, aliens, witches, zombies, and monsters.
 However, the storylines are much darker than its aforementioned predecessor and some episodes serve as very dark morality tales.
 Unlike the Goosebumps series, the threat of death is not implied, being both clear and permanent.
 In addition, death in the show is not limited to antagonists and minor characters with some stories even ending with the main protagonist(s) being killed.
-There are some episodes that have twist endings for some of the episodes.
+There are some episodes that have twist endings.
 However, there are some episodes that have happy endings similar to most of the episodes of Are You Afraid of the Dark? which had this formula.